 A rural practice can cost significantly less, making it easier for an ambitious dentist to buy a practice earlier in their career.

 Many rural communities are anxious to keep a dentist in town rather than twenty miles away.
 If a town is in danger of losing its only dentist to retirement – or is currently underserved – the community may be willing to offer financial incentives to dentists who purchase or open a practice.
 These incentives can include help with loan repayment, low-interest loans, cash incentives, or other perks.
+(Check out the National Health Care Service Corps for information on federal programs, as well as your state for their own programs.)

 Take home more of your collections